thordurhhh/jsoncv/README.md

 ## 🧐 Why Gatsby?

-Because It's a wonderful way to set up a SSR/Static React page, and even though the whole front page is client side, I really wanted to have an /about/ page.
+Because It's a wonderful way to set up a Static React page, and even though the whole front page is client side, I really wanted to have an /about/ page.